Important Dates

 Springer requires that authors should consult Springer’s authors’ guidelines and use their proceedings templates, either for LaTeX or for Word, for the preparation of their papers.
 Springer encourages authors to include their ORCIDs in their papers.
 After a paper is accepted, the corresponding author of each paper, acting on behalf of all of the authors of that paper, must complete and sign a Consent-to-Publish form.
 The corresponding author signing the copyright form should match the corresponding author marked on the paper.
 Once the files have been sent to Springer, changes relating to the authorship of the papers cannot be made.

 The conference proceedings will be published in Springer’s Lecture Notes in Computer Science series.
-A special issue of the Formal Aspects of Computing journal is planned for extended versions of selected papers from iFM 2024.
+A special issue of the Formal Aspects of Computing journal for extended versions of selected iFM 2024 papers has been confirmed.

 All accepted papers must be presented at the conference.
 At least one author of each accepted paper must register to the conference by the early registration date.